hyperledger-labs/splice/README.md

 The DevNet cluster is automatically updated every day at [0650 UTC](/.circleci/run-schedule-pipeline.json) via [CI/CD](/.circleci/config.yml).
-It is intended to be a more stable and production like enviornment.
+It is intended to be a more stable and production like environment.
 There are Slack notifications issued when these updates complete, either successfully or with a failure.

 The ScratchNet cluster is manually managed and intended to be a test